Centennial Planetarium: History and design

 In June 2018, Contemporary Calgary, a new public art gallery, reached an agreement with the City of Calgary to lease the property for 25 years.
 It was then renovated by the City of Calgary and the architecture firm Lemay, then known as Lemay + Toker.
-The renovations included a 10,000ft2 (929m2) gallery and a second 3,000 ft2 (278 m2) gallery, a rooftop sculpture garden and event space, entrance pavilion, restaurant and public space.
+The renovations included a 10,000 ft2 (929m2) gallery and a second 3,000 ft2 (278 m2) gallery, a rooftop sculpture garden and event space, entrance pavilion, restaurant and public space.

-Construction

-Construction of the Calgary Centennial Planetarium started in 1966 and was completed to mark the 1967 Canadian Centennial.